scrtlabs/SecretNetwork/docs/encryption-specs.md

 ### `consensus_seed_exchange_privkey`

-- `consensus_seed_exchange_privkey`: A secp256k1 curve private key.
+- `consensus_seed_exchange_privkey`: A curve25519 private key.
 Will be used to derive encryption keys in order to securely share `consensus_seed` with new nodes in the network.
 - From `consensus_seed_exchange_privkey` calculate `consensus_seed_exchange_pubkey`.

 ```js